gousiosg/homepage/about.md

 ### Online Profile

-I try to maintain a number of online profiles.
+I try to maintain a low online profile.
 When I can, I do connect them and allow the one to update the other.
 Unfortunately, it seems that with today's information hungry online services it is hard to maintain a low profile if you want to stay relevant.
 Here is a list of